bsi-software/ScoutBoot/README.md

 * alice/test
 * bob/test

-In case your user has rights to access the aAPI of the pplications API (log in with root/eclipse to check for this) you can also access the business objects (tasks) via REST.
+In case your user has rights to access the application's API (log in with root/eclipse to check for this) you can also access the business objects (tasks) via REST.

 * [http://localhost:8080/api/tasks/today](http://localhost:8080/api/tasks/today)
 * [http://localhost:8080/api/tasks/all](http://localhost:8080/api/tasks/all)